top of page

 Bias - The Hidden Crisis in Hiring

-Gender Bias - Ageism Bias - Name Bias - Affinity Bias - Beuty Bias - Anchor Bias - Confirmation Bias - Conformity Bias Horn Effect - Halo Effect - Authority Bias - Statu Quo Bias
+Gender Bias - Ageism Bias - Name Bias - Affinity Bias - Beauty Bias - Anchor Bias - Confirmation Bias - Conformity Bias Horn Effect - Halo Effect - Authority Bias - Statu Quo Bias

 Hiring failures are rarely caused by a lack of candidates.
 They are caused by how decisions are made.